-It is our usual practice to issue a 7 day tort notice if you leave possessions in the property after your tenancy has ended.
-A tort notice allows us to sell or dispose of your possessions without your consent following the
+It is our usual practice to issue a seven day tort notice if you leave possessions in the property after your tenancy has ended.
+A tort notice allows us to sell or dispose of your possessions without your consent following the seven day period.
+If we have to serve a tort notice because you have not cleared the property, you may also be liable to pay use and occupation charges for those additional seven days.

-7 day period.